complyue/hbi/Readme.md

 stream, and a streaming channel should be established to each ready subscriber, then the broadcaster should be notified how many subscribers will be watching.

-The _peer scripting code_ instructs about all those things as _WHAT_ to do, and the `hosting envirnoment` should expose enough artifacts implementing _HOW_ to do each of those.
+The _peer-scripting-code_ instructs about all those things as _WHAT_ to do, and the `hosting envirnoment` should expose enough artifacts implementing _HOW_ to do each of those.

 Theoretically every artifact exposed by the hosting environment is a `function`, which takes